fatimachalhoub/Airport-graph-dtabase/README.md

 - **Description**: This file includes the query used to load the dataset into the Neo4J environment.
 It also contains some basic visualization queries to ensure that the data connections are working correctly.

 ## Team Members
-- **Mohammad Jawad Ahmad**: Role description here.
-- **Mariam Hussein**: Role description here.
-- **Fatima Chalhoub**: Role description here.
-- **Mohammad Jawad Zeinniddine**: Role description here.
+- **Mohammad Jawad Ahmad**: As the primary author of the comprehensive report, Mohammad meticulously combined and organized all the group work.
+He was instrumental in setting up and maintaining the GitHub repository, ensuring all components of the project were well-documented and accessible.

+- **Mariam Hussein**: Mariam was responsible for downloading and setting up the Neo4J database.
+She practiced all the queries on her laptop, playing a crucial role in troubleshooting and resolving any errors encountered during the project’s development.

+- **Fatima Chalhoub**: Fatima spearheaded the task of finding the perfect dataset for our project.
+She diligently crawled the web, inspecting several datasets before narrowing down the choice.
+Her efforts in dataset selection were pivotal for the foundation of our analysis.

+- **Mohammad Jawad Zeinniddine**: Mohammad was the brains behind all the unveiling queries.
+He conceptualized and executed the queries that unearthed the hidden patterns in our data.
+His analytical thinking drove the core analysis of the project.

+### Collaborative Effort
+It's important to note that while each team member had specific roles, the success of this project was truly a group effort.
+All team members contributed to working out the queries, brainstorming ideas, and refining our approaches to ensure the best possible outcomes in our analysis.

 ## Resources
 This project utilizes the Neo4J database for storing and querying data.
 For more information on Neo4J and its capabilities, please visit [Neo4J's official website](https://neo4j.com/).

-## Acknowledgements
-We would like to thank [any institutions, advisors, or resources that have supported this project].

-Feel free to explore the repository and reach out to us for any questions or collaborations!